neurorishika/ant_template_builder/README.md

 poetry run python scripts/generate_mirror.py
 ```

 By default, the script will look for data (*.nii.gz files) in the `cleaned_data` folder and generate mirrored images in the same folder.
 You can use "--help" to see the options for the script, including the option to change the input and output folders.
+Also it will replace any mirrored images that already exist in the output folder unless the -skip flag is set as True.

 ```
 poetry run python scripts/generate_mirror.py --help
 ```

 ### 5. Run the resampling script